 3. Better talent retention

 Employee retention and hiring are ongoing for companies of all sizes, including Fortune 500.
-The talent shortage is prevalent everywhere, and companies do not always feel confident that they can hold on to their best employees in the years to come.
+However, the talent shortage is prevalent everywhere, and companies do not always feel confident that they can hold on to their best employees in the coming years.

 The solution is simple—the top talent is ready to stay with their current organization as long as the proper recognition and rewards are offered.
-Such a kind of company culture helps increase revenues by 4X.
+Moreover, such a kind of company culture helps increase revenues by 4X.

-A strong employee incentive program also improves hiring, as qualified applicants will be more interested in applying.
+A strong employee incentive or a bonus program also improves hiring, as qualified applicants will be more interested in applying.

 4. More sales

-The obvious place to start developing a reliable incentive program is your employee salaries.
+Your employee salaries are prominent places to develop a reliable incentive program.
 Paying employees a sum of money commensurate with their skills and experience is a prerequisite for feeling valued.

 However, merely handing out salary hikes every year may not be enough.
 Employees feel more special when given gift cards to spend as they like or experiences they can share with their loved ones.

-Here are some components you can consider including in your employee incentive program:
+Here are various types of employee incentives that you can consider including in your employee incentive program:

 Many employees seek recognition for specific achievements rather than overall performance.
 This is where commissions or target-based incentives play a significant role.